Section 1 Kernel Density Estimation

 - \(K(x) \geq 0\) (i.e. \(K\) is positive) for all \(x\in \mathbb{R}\).

 There are many different kernels in use.
-Some examples are listed below.
-A more exhautive list can, for example, be found on Wikipedia.
+Some examples are listed below; a more exhaustive list is available on Wikipedia.

 Kernel density estimates can be computed in R using the built-in